Roosevelt Island Tramway: Influence and media

 The construction of the Roosevelt Island Tramway inspired plans for several similar aerial tramways in New York City.
 These have included an architectural firm's 2013 proposal to extend the route at either end, as well as a 2014 proposal to build a set of parallel gondola lines across the East River from Brooklyn to Manhattan.
 Kongfrontation, an attraction at Universal Studios Florida that operated from 1990 to 2002, included a model of King Kong attacking a model of the Roosevelt Island Tramway.

 The tramway has also been used as a filming location.
 The 1981 film Nighthawks was partially set on the tramway; many residents objected when the filming of a scene shut down the tram for a few days.
 Other films that have used the tramway as a setting include Léon: The Professional (1994), Sam Raimi's Spider-Man (2002) and Dark Water (2005), directed by Walter Salles, the latter of which was filmed on the route.
-In addition, the tramway was shown in the opening credits of the TV series Head of the Class and Archie Bunker's Place, as well as a 2004 episode of Fear Factor.
+In addition, the tramway is shown in the opening credits of the TV series Head of the Class and Archie Bunker's Place, during the Broadway musical The Tap Dance Kid, and a 2004 episode of Fear Factor.